AnaIitico/amazon_lex_investment_advisor/README.md

 <!-- This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps. -->
 * Read through the AWS documentation for setting up AWS Lex and Lambda

 * You can watch the videos also to see the settings for the Bot and the dialog scripts.
-The videos can also walk you trough how to query the Bot.
+The videos can also walk you through how to query the Bot.
+The demo videos are located in the [resources](https://github.com/AnaIitico/amazon_lex_investment_advisor/tree/main/resources) folder

 * You will need to follow AWS instructions on how to set up a Lex Bot for a Confirmation Prompt demo and then for a Lambda Function Demo.